 Speaking of mind control, Odium's acts of subversion tend toward deals and pacts that he is completely up front and honest about, and will actually go through with in both spirit and letter.
 This allows him to take control of populations and essentially conscript whole peoples to his side by subverting their leaders, with eventual trickle down effects.
 Ruin, however, plays ALL sides.
 The leaders, the mooks, the rebels AND the heroes.
 By massive and subtle manipulations, everyone is unknowningly on Ruin's side even as they are impelled to try and destroy everyone else, and even when they think they're opposing him.

-Before becoming Shards, Ati, Ruin's holder, was noted as being a good man who was corrupted into being the crazy creep that came to destroy Scardrial, and being very honest about it.
-Rayse, Odium's holder, has apparently ALWAYS been an evil asshole, yet currently presents himself as a friendly, wise and relatable guy... when he's trying to con you into dealing away EVERYTHING to him.
+Before becoming Shards, Ati, Ruin's holder, was noted as being a good man who was corrupted into being the insane god that came to destroy Scardrial, and being very honest about it.
+Rayse, Odium's holder, has apparently ALWAYS been scheming, evil, and dangerous, yet currently presents himself as a friendly, wise and relatable guy... when he's trying to con you into dealing away EVERYTHING to him.

 This also explains their difference in methods.
-Ati wasn't evil, he succumbed to the shard impulses, so Ruin was unable to hide them, and he used his powers to impose himself on others and stripe their mind away, just like it happened to him.
-Rayse, however, wanted it, and got control on his shard, and this is reflected in his subtelty.
+Ati wasn't evil, he succumbed to the shard impulses, so Ruin was unable to hide them, and he used his powers to impose himself on others and strip their mind away, just like it happened to him.
+Rayse, however, wanted it, and got control on his shard, and this is reflected in his subtlety.

 Notably, there is also their omnicidal end goals.
-While Odium primarily wants to destroy the heroes and the peoples of Roshar they're defending because accomplishing this gets him out of a pact that keeps him bound to Roshar so he can finally go and start killing other Shards, Ruin wants to commit omnicide as a means in itself, with the implication that after he's killed everyone on Scandrial, he's going to destroy the physical planet itself.
-While for Odium it is merely the means to an end, for Ruin it is the end in itself.
+While Odium wants to destroy the heroes and the peoples of Roshar they're defending because accomplishing he needs to get out of the pact binding him to Roshar so he can move on and resume killing other Shards, Ruin wants to commit omnicide as a means in itself, with the implication that after he's killed everyone on Scandrial, he's going to destroy the physical planet itself and move on to continue doing more of the same.
+For Odium it is the means to an end, for Ruin it is the end in itself.